-- 11.1 Each student registered for an award that extends beyond a standard academic year will be assessed for progression.
+- I1.1 Each student registered for an award that extends beyond a standard academic year will be assessed for progression.
 For these purposes 'standard' relates to the standard year for the programme. - 11.2 The purpose of assessment for progression is to ensure that students are making satisfactory progress towards their registered award and that they remain academically eligible to complete their programme successfully.
-In this regard, progression boards may be convened at any appropriate time during the year. - 11.3 Responsibility for ensuring that student progress is adequately monitored and that students are advised of appropriate progression opportunities following assessment lies with the Chair of the progression board. - 11.4 In operating discretion in relation to progression to Level 5 of undergraduate awards, progression boards will take account of the formative nature of Level 4 assessment and, within the framework of the regulations, and/or programme specific requirements, will use academic judgement to determine a student's overall ability to progress. - 11.5 Students are advised, but not required, to undertake their studies chronologically by level and especially to complete Level 4 before commencing Level 5.
-Students seeking to straddle levels should take advice from their personal tutor and must obtain approval from the programme leader. - I2 RECOMMENDATIONS FOR PROGRESSION - I2.1 Assessment for progression is undertaken by the appropriate progression board, advised by module board deliberations where appropriate. - I2.2 In determining progression recommendations, progression boards will apply these academic regulations and any professional body or programme-specific regulations approved at validation. - I2.3 Recommendations for progression fall into four categories: - Pass - Refer - Defer - Fail
+In this regard, Progression Boards may be convened at any appropriate time during the year. - 11.3 Responsibility for ensuring that student progress is adequately monitored and that students are advised of appropriate progression opportunities following assessment lies with the Chair of the Progression Board. - 11.4 In operating discretion in relation to progression to Level 5 of undergraduate awards, Progression Boards will take account of the formative nature of Level 4 assessment and, within the framework of the regulations, and/or programme specific requirements, will use academic judgement to determine a student's overall ability to progress. - 11.5 Students are advised, but not required, to undertake their studies chronologically by level and especially to complete Level 4 before commencing Level 5.
+Students seeking to straddle levels should take advice from their personal tutor and must obtain approval from the programme leader. - I2 RECOMMENDATIONS FOR PROGRESSION - I2.1 Assessment for progression is undertaken by the appropriate Progression Board, advised by Module Board deliberations where appropriate. - I2.2 In determining progression recommendations, Progression Boards will apply these Academic Regulations and any professional body or programme-specific regulations approved at validation. - I2.3 Recommendations for progression fall into four categories: - Pass - Refer - Defer - Fail

-The specific recommendations, and codes, within these categories to be used for progression are determined by the Academic Registrar and can be viewed on the Academic Registry web pages.
+The specific recommendations, and codes, within these categories to be used for progression are determined by the Head of Academic Registry and can be viewed on the Academic Registry web pages.

-- 12.4 Within the integrated masters degree, a minimum Level 5 APM of 50% is required for progression to Level 6.
-Students falling below 50% but with sufficient passes to progress on to an associated Honours degree will be transferred. - 12.5 Students who are registered on an Honours degree programme for which there is an associated integrated masters degree will be offered an opportunity to transfer to the integrated masters if they achieve an APM of 50% or above at Level 5. - I2.6 At the discretion of the progression board a referred non-finalist undergraduate student may be allowed to progress with outstanding deferral or reassessment of up to 40 credits.
+- 12.4 Within the Integrated Masters degree, a minimum Level 5 APM of 50% is required for progression to Level 6.
+Students falling below 50% but with sufficient passes to progress on to an associated Honours Degree will be transferred. - 12.5 Students who are registered on an Honours Degree programme for which there is an associated Integrated Masters degree will be offered an opportunity to transfer to the Integrated Masters if they achieve an APM of 50% or above at Level 5. - I2.6 At the discretion of the progression board a referred non-finalist undergraduate student may be allowed to progress with outstanding deferral or reassessment of up to 40 credits.
 In exercising this discretion the board will have regard to the student's overall ability to complete successfully and any programme-specific constraints approved at validation.
 Deferred reassessment must be completed within the maximum registration period.